Deploy a Micronaut Microservices Application to the Amazon Elastic Kubernetes Service

 • orders - contains all orders that customers have created as well as available items that customers can order.
 This microservice also enables the creation of new orders.
 It requires HTTP basic authentication to access it.

-• api - acts as a gateway to the orders and users microservices.
-It combines results from both microservices and checks data when a customer creates a new order.
+• api - acts as a gateway to the orders and users services.
+It combines results from both services and checks data when a customer creates a new order.

 A note regarding your development environment